Church of England

 Ambassadors will also have the responsibility of developing links with the local community such as local businesses, community groups and primary schools.

-The Student Leadership Team and Ambassador lead courageous advocacy across the academy, activities include the Green Christmas Hamper campaign, working with the AOM to reduce energy bills and the Christmas card competition, Macmillan Coffee Morning, improving the school's biodiversity and an online art exhibition of work that looks at several themes including LGBTQ+ and BLM.
-The Student Leadership Team are currently completing Project Party which is led by the University of Northampton for leadership and events planning.
+The Student Leadership Team and Ambassador lead courageous advocacy across the academy, activities include the Green Day, Culture Day, Green Christmas Hamper campaign, working with the AOM to reduce energy bills and the Christmas card competition, and improving the school's biodiversity.

 we are educating for ‘life in all its fullness’ (John 10.10)